How to provide a service in Angular root module

 Best Practice Note:

-This is the same root service configuration we use in CoreUI Angular applications for authentication, theme management, and global state services.
+This is the same service provision pattern we use in CoreUI Angular components for global services and shared state management.